-We have been running free gardening drop-in sessions since 2009 in our beautiful, award-winning Community Allotment situated in the gallery courtyard after a hiatus following our redevelopment of the garden we are very happy to have the sessions back on starting in April 2019.
+We have been running free gardening drop-in sessions since 2009 in our beautiful, award-winning Community Allotment situated in the gallery courtyard after a hiatus following our redevelopment of the garden we are very happy to have the sessions back thanks to support from Southwark Council’s Community Fund.

 We also partner with local and national organisations providing bespoke workshops for the wider community including Age UK, BOSCO Centre for Young People, Riverside Parents Group and the Rotherhithe Family Centre.